 Patricia McNeill leads a team in designing and evaluating fermentation and cell culture experiments for the production of therapeutic monoclonal antibodies.
 She uses JMP to identify conditions that increase antibody yield and quality, as well as to characterize stable and robust process conditions.
-McNeill began her JMP experience with version 7 and has since been instrumental in establishing JMP adoption across several departments at Alder.
+McNeill began her JMP experience with version 7 and has since been instrumental in establishing JMP adoption across several departments.
 Her favorite JMP platforms are Graph Builder for visualizing data and definitive screening designs.
 McNeill has over 28 years of industrial biotechnology experience.

 Director of Process Engineering, Magic Leap